 1949: Nebraska takes a 20-7 lead into the fourth quarter, but Missouri roars back for a 21-20 win in Columbia.
 A blocked punt at the NU 15 started the Tigers comeback.

-1954: Nebraskas bowl hopes rise as the Huskers grind out 331 rushing yards in a 25-19 upset over Missouri.
+1954: Nebraskas bowl hopes rise as the Huskers grind out 331 rushing yards in a 25-19 upset over Missouri in Lincoln.

 1964: After more than 45 scoreless minutes, Nebraska beats Missouri, 9-0, with a fourth-quarter safety and a wild 37-yard touchdown pass from Bob Churchich to Kent McCloughan.